henypan/onlinepromotion/README.md

 Online website promotion.
-It is designed to promote website using credits offered by merchandise.
+It is designed to launch website using credits offered by merchandise.

 Project has been pushed to the production via Heroku.
 Try it: